Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 And it’s not about perfect interpretation.

-The guide exists to help you:
+It’s simply there to help you:

 • second-guess yourself less